udexon/DatongToken/2_1_Single_Agent.md

 8. C pays B via online banking system.

+### Global Impacts

-Accenture reported that there are more the underbanked or unbanked persons made up more than one third of the world's population than, and a potential of USD 380 billion of revenues from this segment of population.
+Accenture reported that there are more the underbanked or unbanked persons made up _more than one third of the world's population_, and a potential of _USD 380 billion_ of revenues from this segment of population.

 https://www.accenture.com/my-en/insight-billion-reasons-bank-inclusively